-The customer success team needs to consider the customer feedback in the scaling process.
-This approach ensures that your customer success practice is on the right track towards customer retention, while introducing new training options.
-Here are a four steps that will produce great results for your company and its customers:
+The customer success team needs to consider customer feedback in the scaling process.
+This approach ensures that your customer success practice is on the right track towards customer retention while introducing new training options.
+Here are four steps that will produce great results for your company and its customers:

 The first step in determining the training strategy is asking your customers what they want.
 Conduct surveys and follow up with conversations to get a clearer picture of what they expect from you and to discover what attracts them to other vendors.
 CSM practice has a long record of conducting customer research.
 The feedback we get from our clients is that having a third party involved in this process produced more honest answers from their customers.

-Assess and define your strategy goals and adjust playbooks based on the information available to you from the inquiries.
+Assess and define your strategic goals and adjust playbooks based on the information available to you from the inquiries.
 Plan and prioritize what you think might work for your different customer segments.

 Test your new training offerings and playbooks with a small cohort of customers who are receptive to your new engagement model.
 Assess the feedback from those that have had a better experience with the more scalable solution.
 If there are any negative experiences, adjust your customer education offerings, and test the model again.

 Use client success stories (from your initial pilot) to garner executive interest and launching the newer and more scalable model to your customers.
 Once approved, use feedback and quotes from your pilot customers to position the new model in a positive way at your next QBR.
 State the business benefits other customers experienced and highlight improvements that the new model offers in their ability to control the pace in which they can now adapt existing and new features for a large number of users.
 The customer success team needs to consider customer feedback while scaling with new training options to ensure higher retention and customer satisfaction